-Publishes WSO Newsletters, World Safety Journal - ESP, and WSO Conference Proceedings.

-Provides a network program linking various areas of professional expertise needed in today's international community.
-Develops and accredits educational programs essential to national and international safety and establishes centers to support these programs.

-Annual awards include the World Environmental/Occupational Safety Person Award, WSO James William Award, WSO Educational Award, WSO Concerned Citizen Award, WSO Concerned Safety Professional, WSO Concerned

-Company/Corporation Award, WSO Concerned Organization Award, Chapter/International Office of the Year Award, WSO Award For Achievement In Scientific Research and Development and International Award.

-Provides recognition for safety publications, films, videos and other training and media materials that meet the WSO required educational standards.

-Receives proposals from professional safety groups/societies for review and if applicable, submits them to the United Nations for adoption.

-Establishes and supports divisions and committees to assist members in maintaining and updating their professional qualifications and expertise.

-Chapters and International Offices located throughout the world provide contact with local communities, educational and industrial entities.

-Organizes and provides professional support for international and national groups of experts on all continents who are available to provide expertise and immediate help in times of emergencies.
+- Publishes WSO Newsletters, World Safety Journal ESP, and WSO Conference Proceedings. - Provides a network program linking various areas of professional expertise needed in today's international community. - Develops and accredits educational programs essential to national and international safety and establishes centers to support these programs. - Annual awards include the James K. Williams Award, Glenn E. Hudson International Award, J. Peter Cunliffe Transportation Award, WSO Concerned Citizen Award, WSO Concerned Professional Award, WSO Concerned Company/Corporation Award, WSO Concerned Organization Award, Educational Award, WSO Chapter/National Office of the Year Award, and Award for Achievement in Scientific Research and Development. - Provides recognition for safety publications, films, videos and other training and media materials that meet the WSO required educational standards. - Receives proposals from professional safety groups/societies for review and, if applicable, submits them to the United Nations for adoption. - Establishes and supports divisions and committees to assist members in maintaining and updating their professional qualifications and expertise. - Chapters and International Offices located throughout the world provide contact with local communities, educational institutions, and industrial entities. - Organizes and provides professional support for international and national groups of experts on all continents who are available to provide expertise and immediate help in times of emergencies.